jamespares/Decision-trees/README.md

 **Evaluation:**

-The final model (with selected max_depth) is evaluated on the held-out test set.
+The final model (with selected max_depth of 3) is evaluated on the held-out test set.

 **Key Findings:**

+Optimal max_depth: 3
-Optimal max_depth: [Insert the optimal max_depth value based on your results] Final test accuracy:  0.7988826815642458
+Final test accuracy:  0.7988826815642458